 I don’t see those men anymore, though I am in regular contact with one who was something of an adjunct to the group because we had a mutual interest in motocross, and he and I developed a better, mutual sense of respect.
 I talk about him in my post on “Drive.”

-I was truly fortunate in my late 40s to meet a group of men that meets regularly to talk about men’s issues and — as one of our now late, elder men used to say — “to learn to be better men.”
+In my late 40s I was fortunate to meet a group of men that meets regularly to talk about men’s issues and — as one of our now late, elder men used to say — “to learn to be better men.”
 That group is not without its challenges, but it has exposed me to a lot of learning and much personal growth and development.
 Through it, I’ve also made numerous connections, including some men in Colorado, Minnesota and California.

 Back to 1984 though; that was also when some bands belonging to or close to the sub-genre of Dream Pop gathered for a project called This Mortal Coil.
 The collective (members from Cocteau Twins, Dead Can Dance, Modern English, Xmal Deutschland, Cindytalk, Colourbox, and The Wolfgang Press) released the album It’ll End in Tears, that year.
 It’s an eclectic mix of dreamy, melancholic, industrial, and upbeat tunes that I often listened to in my room on solitary evenings when I was getting better at and actually starting to savour time with me.

 I was reminded of this album and time of life when sitting down to — wait for it — yes, my main man, Mr Garvey on BBC6 Music’s Guy Garvey’s Finest Hour.
 The program I referenced yesterday, (May 31, 2020 – “Tom Waits, Tim Buckley and Talk Talk”) highlighted Tim Buckley, who wrote “Song to the Siren” in 1967.
-Buckley died at age 28 of a drug overdose, leaving two sons.
+Buckley died at age 28 of a drug overdose, leaving two sons (one of whom was Jeff Buckley, who lived from 1966 to 1997).

-The Cocteau Twins recorded their cover of Buckley’s song for the This Mortal Coil project’s It’ll End in Tears album.
+The Cocteau Twins, with Elizabeth Fraser at the microphone, recorded their cover of Tim Buckley’s song for the This Mortal Coil project’s It’ll End in Tears album.

 Now you know a little about why this is my song of the day for today.
 Thanks for joining me here, and please enjoy.